wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

     2. Define the actions that the service needs to perform if the given condition is met by adding the following statements:

-        1. To derive the available stock for the requested item from the specified cell in the google sheet, add a variable statement.
+        1. To derive the available stock for the requested item from the specified cell in the Google sheet, add a variable statement.

             Click the **+** icon below the last `If` statement.